"Are you training the next generation of construction project managers?"

 Then when the contractor needs a project manager they take one of these engineers, or a Supervisor, or someone in another role, and appoint them as the project manager.
 Yet these individuals have no experience in managing a project!

 Many contractors operate with specialists, who only do planning, or quality control, or safety, or claims and measurement.
 When someone finally makes it to become a project manager, site manager or site agent, they rely on these specialists.
-But, the project managers don’t understand the basics of what these people do, so they often aren’t capable of interrogating a construction schedule, or checking that the safety officers or quantity surveyor is doing their job properly.
-They don’t understand how to prepare a schedule, can’t measure the completed work, they often don’t understand cost reports, can’t price a project, can’t interpret the contract document, don’t understand the basics and unfortunately can’t plan the project.
-Then when things go wrong on their project their bosses or managers blame them.
+But often, the construction project managers don’t understand the basics of what these people do, so they aren’t capable of interrogating a construction schedule, or checking that the safety officers or quantity surveyor is doing their job properly.
+They don’t understand how to prepare a construction schedule, can’t measure the completed work, they often don’t understand cost reports, can’t price a construction project, can’t interpret the contract document, don’t understand the basics and unfortunately can’t plan the construction project. (planning your construction project) Then when things go wrong on their project their bosses or managers blame them.
 The sad thing is that some of those same managers don’t know any better themselves, and are incapable of correcting them or offering advice when things start going wrong because they were never trained properly.

 I’ve seen project manager’s careers destroyed before they even started because they were put in charge of a project and didn’t have the experience or knowledge required and weren't supported when they got into trouble.